sai-rama-reddy-k9/fitness_tracker/README.md

 # FitTrack - Personal Workout Logger 🏋️

-A full-stack web application for tracking workouts and fitness progress, built for a hackathon.
+A full-stack web application for tracking workouts and fitness progress.

 ## 🚀 Features